rgoshen/git/Git .md

 >
 > To restrict the output to one line, execute: **`git log --oneline`**,
 > this will display the information is a single line.
+>
+> > Another useful command to display more readable information on oneline with multiple branches execute: **`git log --oneline --decorate --graph`**

 ### Tracking File Changes